When to Use a Writing Tutor

 If you are unsure of what type of academic help you should use, you will find the Which Academic Support Should You Use? decision tree especially useful.

-If you’ve reviewed the writing and APA guides and still have a question, a writing tutor is available to help anytime—24/7/365.
+If you've reviewed the writing and APA guides and still have a question, a writing tutor is available--24/7/365.
 Get writing help through chat, an interactive whiteboard, or audio.

 The writing tutors support students in the following ways: